Info in Miami & Nationwide

 The Jury agreed and found both McKesson Medication Management LLC and the neurosurgeon were negligent and at fault for Amanda Slavin’s damages.

 “While no amount of money will fairly compensate Amanda for this catastrophic injury, which has rendered her in severe pain and bedridden, the verdict recognizes the tremendous harm that the Defendants’ negligence caused her,” said Kane.

 “This tragedy easily could and should have been prevented by the Defendant McKesson, had the medical staff been trained of the risk of using Methylene Blue during spinal surgery, which was their responsibility to do under their contract,” said Kalbac Jr., who assisted Kane in the case.

-Kane practices in the areas of products liability, class action, commercial litigation, medical malpractice and personal injury at Colson Hicks Eidson.
+Kane practices in the areas of product liability, class action, commercial litigation, medical malpractice and personal injury at Colson Hicks Eidson.
 She is the president-elect of the Miami-Dade Chapter for the Florida Association of Women Lawyers and serves on the Board of Directors for the American Association for Justice and the Florida Justice Association.
 Kane also serves on the Board of Trustees of the Justice PAC and the National College of Advocates.